kevicency/CMContrib/Readme.md

 - SaveFileResult - Result wrapper for a SaveFileDialog with fluent configuration
 - OpenFileResult - Result wrapper for an OpenFileDialog with fluent configuration
 - BrowseFolderResult - Result wrapper for a BroseFolderDialog with fluent configuration
-- ProgressResult - Result wrapper for a ProgressDialog with fluent configuration

 ### IResult Extensions
 CMContrib provides several Extension Methods for IResult